-Total Trade receivable as on March 31, 2023 is ₹ 10,743 Lakhs (March 31, 2022 ₹ 13,357 Lakh)
+Total Trade receivable as on March 31, 2024 is ₹7,228 Lakhs (March 31, 2023 ₹ 10,743 Lakhs)

 As per simplified approach, the Company makes provision of expected credit losses on trade receivables using a provision matrix to mitigate the risk of default in payments and makes appropriate provision at each reporting date wherever outstanding is for longer period and involves higher risk.
+Historically, probability of default for the company's trade receivables is nil or negligible.